South Shields F.C.: Northern Premier League

-In the 2018–19 season, South Shields competed in the NPL Premier Division, the same division which the previous incarnation of the club left behind in 1974 and also the highest level of non league football that the current incarnation of the club had ever played at.
+In the 2018–19 season, South Shields competed in the NPL Premier Division, the same division which the previous incarnation of the club left behind in 1974 and also the highest level of non-League football that the current incarnation of the club had ever played at.

 The first team would have a very positive first season at NPL Premier Division level.
 Despite a sluggish start, Shields would go on to lose just 2 of their remaining 28 league games to take the title fight all the way to the final day, ultimately losing out to Farsley Celtic by just three points.
 Despite this, Shields claimed a highly respectable 2nd-place finish.
 However the playoffs would end at the second hurdle where Shields would fall to Warrington Town in the league play-off final.
 This ended the streak of promotions at three.

-The 2019–20 season saw many changes at the club, the biggest being the switch to a hybrid model encompassing both part-time and full-time players, the first steps towards Shields becoming a full-time professional club.
-Many changes in the playing staff saw the departure of players such as: Carl Finnigan, Gavin Cogdon, Anthony Callaghan and Barrie Smith.
+The 2019–20 season saw many changes at the club, the biggest being the switch to a hybrid model encompassing both part-time and full-time players, the first steps towards Shields becoming a full-time professional club which saw a significant turnover of players.

 The league season started very strongly with the club winning 10 of their first 12 games before a mid-season blip saw their 10-point lead wiped out.
 Furthermore, the club made it to the first round of the FA Trophy before losing out to Southport.
 Form began to improve through the winter with 5 wins in 6 before the 2020 Coronavirus Pandemic put a premature end to the league season.
 At the point of stoppage, Shields held a 12-point lead at the top of the NPL Premier Division with just 9 games left to play.
 A legal challenge attempting to overturn the ruling to null and void the season proved unsuccessful; thereby confirming Shields would once again participate in the Northern Premier League for the 2020–21 season.